 CREDIT DESIGNATION STATEMENT

-AACR has designated this live activity for a maximum of 28.75 AMA PRA Category 1 Credit(s)TM.
+The AACR has designated this live activity for a maximum of 28.0 AMA PRA Category 1 Credit(s)™.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.

 CLAIMING (CME) CREDIT

-Physicians and other health care professionals seeking AMA PRA Category 1 Credit(s)TM for this live continuing medical education activity must complete the CME Request for Credit Survey, below, by Friday, November 30, 2012.
+Physicians and other health care professionals seeking AMA PRA Category 1 Credit(s)™ for this live continuing medical education activity must complete the online CME Request for Credit Survey by Wednesday, December 11, 2013.
+Certificates will only be issued to those who complete the survey.
 Your CME certificate will be sent to you via email after the completion of the activity.

 This activity is supported by grants and will be disclosed at the activity.

 QUESTIONS ABOUT CME?